 There are several types of account that you can open.
 You can also have multiple accounts at one time.
 The right one for you varies depending on your circumstances and investment goals.

 When you open a Personal account, you can store a maximum of 1,000 grams of gold without paying any annual or monthly fees for storage.
 You are given a legal title to a portion of a one-kilo gold bar.

 You will pay a commission fee every time you sell or buy gold.
 Unlike many companies, this company gives you the option to pay for your metals using a debit card or credit card.
-However, you will need to pay an extra commission fee if you want to use a bank wire transfer instead.

 You can sell your gold back to the dealer whenever you want, although you might not get the same price you paid for it.